undhtxstudios/.github/profile/README.md

 # 🎨 **Unorthodox Studios** 🎮

-Welcome to **Unorthodox Studios**, where we break away from the norm to explore unique approaches in computer graphics.
+Welcome to **Unorthodox Studios**.
+Break away from the norm to explore unique approaches in computer graphics.
 From developing small-scale, experimental games to learning cutting-edge graphics technologies, we embrace creativity and innovation at every step.

 ## 🌀 **What We Do**

-At Unorthodox Studios, we are:
+Unorthodox Studios:

 - 🧩 Developing *unorthodox* games that challenge conventional graphics techniques.
 - ⚙️ Experimenting with various graphics engines and libraries.